Dictionary of Revolutionary Marxism

 “inverted spectrum”.)

-Qualia are imagined to be something over and above the the physical and functional facts and characteristics of the brain which allow us to categorize things as red or blue, painful or pleasant, big or small, etc. But since this is the case, they must be unknowable “qualities”, not only to others, but even to ourselves on different occasions.
+Qualia are imagined to be something over and above the physical and functional facts and characteristics of the brain which allow us to categorize things as red or blue, painful or pleasant, big or small, etc. But since this is the case, they must be unknowable “qualities”, not only to others, but even to ourselves on different occasions.
 For example, how can we possibly know that our experience of “redness” today is not identical to what we considered to be the experience of “blueness” yesterday?
 It is only because the same external stimuli have activated the same neural structures that allow us to make the same internal mental classifications (of blue or red, etc.) as we did yesterday.
 In short, no such things as “qualia” which are unconnected with objective neural states and functions are intelligible or even coherent concepts.

 The ways of thinking that have led to such slippery and ill-formed notions as “qualia” are a modern form of philosophical idealism that is still quite rampant on the part of bourgeois philosophers in the sphere of the philosophy of mind.